Shawan061/Transcriptomics/README.md

 # Transcriptomics
-automated pipeline for transcriptomics on HPC
+Automated pipeline for transcriptomics on HPC from QC to Quantification of genes.